averageloser/TJFStockQuotes/README.md

 # TJFStockQuotes

 Demo of material design collapsing toolbar and RecyclerView with swipe to delete.
-Parses rest source for data.
+Parses JSON from REST source for data.